DamienBoildieu/scikit-image/README.md

 # scikit-cars: Image processing in Python

-This package is a scikit-image fork to include the use of SAD for channels distance in SLIC algorithm.
+This package is a scikit-image fork.
 See [https://github.com/scikit-image/scikit-image](https://github.com/scikit-image/scikit-image) for the original package.
+This package add the following features to scikit-image:
+* Use the SAD for channels distance in SLIC algorithm.
+* Implement Chan-Sandberg-Vese segmentation (Chan-Vase for vector-valued images) with nu parameter.

 **Warning** Even if the package is called scikit-cars, the python module name is still skimage.